wp502/SKD-RSL/README.md

 ```

 ## Running
-1. Download the dataset from the original official website and place it in the data folder.
+1. Download the dataset from the corresponding official website and place it in the data folder.

 2. Start training with the instructions in the run_sh file.